byzyworks/tridymake-mscs-edition/tridydb-cli/README.md

 Currently, TridyDB supports either YAML [import](#syntax-yaml), JSON [import](#syntax-json), or XML [import](#syntax-xml).
 In addition, [output](#cli-common-output) for all three formats is supported, with some limitations due to TridyDB's JSON-centric internal storage format.

+Some special features that JSON lacks, like YAML's own so-called DRY-saving measure of anchors and aliases, might import without syntactical issues, but at the same time will be dereferenced and stripped out once they are stored.
+On the plus side, this at least keeps the data-input-to-storage mapping for YAML 1:1 with JSON.
+XML, on the other hand, has more basic features to retain that JSON doesn't have, like attributes and comments.
+Thus, as a price to pay for not losing this information when it's imported, XML's data-input-to-storage mapping is not 1:1, and is comparitively more verbose than either that of JSON or YAML.

+In short, JSON import and export will provide the best support.

 <br>

 <div id="tridydb-sec"/>